25 Sneaky Weight Loss Hacks That Really Work

 25. Give yourself credit

-Dieters who believe that they can lose weight are more likely to reach their goals.
-So acknowledge at least one success each day and write it down or say it out loud.
-It’ll boost your motivation, your commitment to your program, and your chances of weight loss success.
+Dieters who believe that they can lose weight are more likely to reach their goals!
+Acknowledge at least one success per day and write it down or say it out loud.
+It’ll boost your motivation, commitment, and chances of success during your weight loss journey.

 Printed from GetHealthyU.com